ietf-wg-ppm/draft-ietf-ppm-dap/api-resources.md

 ##### GET/HEAD

 If the collection is available, the response body is a `struct Collection`.
 Otherwise the server can return something like HTTP 202 Accepted to indicate it's not ready yet, or HTTP 404 if no such aggregate share request is known to the server.
+The server may also return an error if the collection was discarded due to a `DELETE` request on the resource, the task having expired, or some other garbage collection policy implemented by the server.

 This is analogous to DAP-02's `GET` on a collect job URI.